-The SENCo oversees the school's policy for inclusion and is responsible for ensuring that it is implemented effectively throughout the school.
+The SENDCo oversees the school's inclusive SEND policy and is responsible for ensuring that it is implemented effectively throughout the school.

-The school curriculum is regularly reviewed by Curriculum Deputy together with the SENCo to ensure that it promotes the inclusion of all pupils.
+The school curriculum is regularly reviewed by Curriculum Deputy together with the SENDCo to ensure that it promotes the inclusion of all pupils.
 This includes learning outside the classroom.